61bcdefg/Hanabi/README.md

 - By not linking the full LLVM suite, we are allowed to reduce build time and more importantly, allows us to pass arguments like we normally would. (``-mllvm``)

-# Release Versioning Scheme
-The releases has a versioning scheme like ``6.0@9ab263@LoaderV3`` where the first part represents LLVM base version, the second represents Hikari Core's git commit hash and the third one represents the Loader implementation version.
-In this case, it means the release is tested to work on a Xcode version that uses LLVM6.0.
-You can refer to ``Toolchain version history`` in [Xcode - Wikipedia](https://en.wikipedia.org/wiki/Xcode) and uses the ``LLVM`` column to find the matching Xcode version, which is this case is ``Xcode 10.0`` and ``Xcode 10.1``.
-This release uses [Core](https://github.com/HikariObfuscator/Core) at 9ab263 and V3 of the loader
 # Credits

 - Thanks to [@AloneMonkey](https://github.com/AloneMonkey) for compiling substitute and ship it with his amazing project [MonkeyDev](https://github.com/AloneMonkey/MonkeyDev/blob/master/MFrameworks/libsubstitute.dylib)